Blog>Cost Guides>Oven installation cost guide

 Electric ovens are more expensive to run than gas ovens, which can mean higher utility bills.
 Electric ovens can take a little longer than gas ovens to heat up, but the heat remains for longer.

-Replacing an electric oven with a similar model will take a trained tradesperson between 1-2 hours and cost £150.
+Replacing an electric oven with a similar model will take a tradesperson around 1-2 hours and cost £150.
 The cost to replace a built-in oven is roughly the same.

 You don’t need to be a qualified electrician to fit an electric cooker; however, it is a job that requires caution.